 Purpose: This project is designed to allow you to create a historical analysis of an ancient civilization.
 You will act like archeologists/historians as you re-create history.

 Process: You will be divided into teams.
 Each person will be responsible for all jobs and completing the archeological packet.
 Begin by walking around your site.
-Use the grid sheet to make a sketch or each of the artifacts in your pit.
+Use the grid sheet to make a sketch of each of the artifacts in your pit.
 Complete a data analysis sheet for each of the artifacts in your pit.
 Return to class and, by yourself, create a story that explains what occurred here at this site … make sure you include every artifact and how it ties into the story.
 Each group member will turn in a completed packet.

 Point Value: